Galaxarum/KabisBft/README.md

 This repository contains the minimal implementation developed to use Kabis with the SMaRt-BFT library.

-BFT_BENCHMARK NOT WORKING, A LIST OF TOPIC PARTITIONS MUST BE PASSED TO THE KABISSERVICEPROXY, BUT SINCE BFT IS ALONE, NO TOPICPARTITION INFO IS AVAILABLE.

 ## ⚙️ Environments

 The first time you clone the repo, copy and paste the `.env.example` file and rename it as `.env`.
 Then, fill the